Eacred/EarthCoinCash/INSTALL.md

-Building Earthcoin
+Building EarthcoinCash
 ================

-See doc/build-*.md for instructions on building the various elements of the Earthcoin Core reference implementation of Earthcoin.
+See doc/build-*.md for instructions on building the various elements of the EarthcoinCash Core reference implementation of EarthcoinCash.